dhis2/reference-org-unit-sync/README.md

 A synchronisation fails when the consumer app could not complete the operation in three attempts.
 A backoff multiplier increases the time between each attempt.
 After exhausting the allowed number of retries, the app gives up and stores the failed synchronisation within the [broker](#broker)'s dead-letter queue named `DLQ`.
 Note that a failed synchronisation for a given target server will NOT cause the entire synchronisation process to abort.
 The application will jump to the next target server should it fail to synchronise the current target server.

-From the [Artemis management console](https://activemq.apache.org/components/artemis/documentation/latest/management-console.html), the system operator can view the `DLQ` queue to inspect the resource IDs together with metadata of failed synchronisations:
+From the [Artemis management console](https://activemq.apache.org/components/artemis/documentation/latest/management-console.html), typically available on port _8161_, the system operator can view the `DLQ` queue to inspect the resource IDs together with metadata of failed synchronisations:

 ![browse dead-letter queue](docs/browse-dlq.png)